syrilster/JavaScript-and-related-tech/Vue JS/README.md

     ```

  ## How Vue.js works
- * Creates its own virtual DOM with the information provided.
+ * Creates its own virtual DOM with the information provided in the Vue instance.
 This is not the usual browser DOM.
  * Parses the virtual DOM for Vue commands like the {{ name }} and replaces it with valid html values.
  * Render virtual DOM as a real DOM to be used by the browser.